andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 At least that's my conclusion.

 <h4 class="article-subheader">Prepared</h4>
+Rehearsals have worn me down and I'm ready for the real thing.
+I've got my system down, I've got my spreadsheets printed.
+I'm prepared. calm. confident.

 The night before our first performance I sleep like a damn baby.
-Rehearsals have worn me out and I'm ready for the real thing.
-I'm in a great headspace, we've prepared thoroughly and I have my system down.
-I'm prepared. calm. confident.

-When I wake up the day of our first performance I find a ladybug on my pillow.
-That's gotta be good luck right?
+When I arise I find a ladybug on my pillow - that's gotta be good luck right?
 But then again, maybe I
 <a href="https://dancespirit.com/history-of-merde/" target="_blank" rel="noopener no referrer">don't want good luck</a>?
 I'm not really sure what to make of dancer superstitions.
 Best not leave anything to chance.

+<h4 class="article-subheader">Dress Rehearsal</h4>
+The day before our first performances we mosey over to the Nasher for a full dress rehearsal in the performance space.
+I've yet to grace the halls of the museum so I'm blown away by the asymmetrical 5-sided glass roof.
+I stand and stare at the beams that are beautifully engineered to support the load without any spanning the whole distance of the roof.
+Each beam supports each other, somewhat like the way you can fold the top flaps of a cardboard box to stay shut without tape.

+The designer <talk about the design>

 <h4 class="article-subheader">Quick Change</h4>
 Throughout the course of the 1 hour piece I have 13 different looks.
 Each doesn't